sacredhotdog/virtualbox-wrangler/readme.md

 ### VirtualBox SDK Reference

-Taken from the chapter 'Using Java API':
+The full SDK Reference is [available here](http://download.virtualbox.org/virtualbox/SDKRef.pdf).

----
+From the chapter 'Using Java API':

 #### Introduction
 VirtualBox can be controlled by a Java API, both locally (COM / XPCOM) and from remote (SOAP) clients.
 As with the Python bindings, a generic glue layer tries to hide all platform differences, allowing for source and